Cabo de Gata-Níjar Natural Park: Fauna

 1,100 species of fauna have been recorded within the park, the majority of which are birds.
-The European Union has designated a Special Protection Area for bird-life.
+The European Union has designated a Special Protection Area for bird life.
 The salt flats provide an important habitat for both the resident birds and the thousands of migrating birds who stop on their journey between Europe and Africa.
 Species found around the salt flats include flamingos (Phoenicopterus roseus); grey (Ardea cinerea); purple herons (Ardea purpurea); storks; cranes; waders including avocets and oystercatchers; and overwintering ducks.

-Many species of lark live on the steppe, including the rare Dupont's lark (Chersophilus duponti) and there are also little bustards (Tetrax tetrax) and stone curlews (Burhinus oedicnemus).
-Sea birds include yellow-legged gulls (Larus michahellis), terns, razorbills (Alca torda), shags, the occasional puffin (Fratercula arctica) and Cory's (Calonectris diomedea) and Balearic shearwaters (Puffinus mauretanicus).
-The wealth of animal life provides prey for a number of raptors: ospreys (Pandion haliaetus), peregrine falcons (Falco peregrinus), kestrels (Falco tinnunculus), and eagles.
+Many species of lark live on the steppe, including the rare Dupont's lark (Chersophilus duponti).
+Also present are little bustards (Tetrax tetrax) and stone curlews (Burhinus oedicnemus).
+Sea birds include yellow-legged gulls (Larus michahellis), terns, razorbills (Alca torda), shags, the occasional puffin (Fratercula arctica) or Cory's shearwater (Calonectris diomedea), and Balearic shearwaters (Puffinus mauretanicus).
+The wealth of animal life provides prey for several raptors: ospreys (Pandion haliaetus), peregrine falcons (Falco peregrinus), kestrels (Falco tinnunculus), and eagles.

 Approximately 15 species of reptile are found in the park, including Italian wall lizards (Podarcis sicula), ocellated lizards (Timon lepidus), grass snakes (Natrix natrix), and Lataste's viper (Vipera latastei).

-The maritime reserve is home to various species of crustaceans, molluscs, and fishes including the common cuttlefish (Sepia officinalis), the Pinna nobilis clam that produces sea silk, the Mediterranean moray (Muraena helena) that was regarded as a delicacy by the Romans, the garfish (Belone belone), and flying gurnard (Dactylopterus volitans), which uses its enlarged pectoral fins to "walk" along the ocean floor.
+The maritime reserve is home to various species of crustaceans, molluscs, and fishes including the common cuttlefish (Sepia officinalis), the Pinna nobilis clam (which produces sea silk), the Mediterranean moray (Muraena helena), which was regarded as a delicacy by the Romans, the garfish (Belone belone), and the flying gurnard (Dactylopterus volitans), which uses its enlarged pectoral fins to "walk" along the ocean floor.
 Seaweeds host fish such as bream and grouper.

-Among the mammals in the park are common genets (Genetta genetta), wild boar (Sus scrofa), the garden dormouse (Eliomys quercinus), and the least weasel (Mustela nivalis), the smallest terrestrial mammalian carnivore.
+Among the mammals in the park are common genets (Genetta genetta), wild boar (Sus scrofa), the garden dormouse (Eliomys quercinus), and the least weasel (Mustela nivalis), which is the smallest terrestrial mammalian carnivore.
 The seagrass used to provide a habitat for the endangered monk seal (Monachus monachus).
 Up until the 1960s it was one of the last locations where this seal bred in Spain, the islet of Tabarca being the other one.
 Although occasionally sighted offshore, no seals have bred in the park since 1965.

 Media

-Notable movies were filmed in the natural park, at the Playa de Mónsul, such as Antony and Cleopatra (1972), The NeverEnding Story (1984), The Adventures of Baron Munchausen (1988), Indiana Jones and the Last Crusade (1989) and Talk to Her (2002).
+Notable films have been filmed in the natural park, at the Playa de Mónsul, such as Antony and Cleopatra (1972), The NeverEnding Story (1984), The Adventures of Baron Munchausen (1988), Indiana Jones and the Last Crusade (1989), and Talk to Her (2002).

+Much of the 2000 film Sexy Beast was shot at a villa in Agua Amarga.

 British band Jamiroquai filmed the video for their 1996 single "Cosmic Girl" in the natural park.